Uncovering Rare Obesity®

 DNA testing is conducted by PreventionGenetics, a CLIA-accredited clinical laboratory.

-The gene panel includes 79 genes and 1 chromosome region, reflective of nearly all of the most frequently tested genes associated with obesity.
+The gene panel includes 87 genes (29 genes associated with BBS) and 1 chromosome region, reflective of nearly all of the most frequently tested genes associated with obesity.
 This is not a test for Prader-Willi syndrome.

 Multiple sample collection options